 You’ll find that many guide companies up here are seasonal, but TAC (as it’s known in some circles) offers year-round adventure opportunities in the mountains and on the lakes in this area.
 Their snowshoeing tours will teach you about winter ecology and local history while getting you out and about in a winter wonderland.

 If you’re visiting Tahoe during the spring, summer, or fall, TAC also offers guided adventures hiking, mountain biking, kayaking, paddleboarding, backpacking, and more.
 You can check out their full offerings before your next trip to the Tahoe-Truckee area!

-I’m excited about this section because I’ve just started researching potential adventures for my partner (@womanifester) and me for the coming spring.
-We’re anticipating being ready to leave our winter home for a month or so by then and we’re looking for a warm place to go where we can ideally enjoy beach time and multisport recreation opportunities.
-So the following suggestions are skewed towards those goals, just so you know in advance!
+Looking for a warm place to go where you can ideally enjoy beach time and multisport recreation opportunities?
+The following suggestions are skewed towards those goals, just so you know in advance!

 *This section will be updated when all of the adventures mentioned below are no longer available!*

 You’ll hike, you’ll swim, you’ll explore ruins, and you’ll feast in style.
 This trip starts in Athens and then you’ll hop on a ferry to explore the Greek Islands, including Paros, Antiparos, Amorgos, and Santorini.
 Highlights include hiking the Byzantine Road, cliff-jumping at Mastichari Cave, and exploring ancient seaside ruins on the island of Amorgos.
 Learn more about this trip if Greece seems like your spring vacation destination!